Debanjana Kundu

 Teaching

-I have taught Calculus (single and multi-variable) and first year Linear Algebra at the University of Toronto and UBC (Vancouver).
-While I was a graduate student at the University of Toronto, I have also been a Teaching Assistant for several courses.
+Previously, I taught Calculus (single and multi-variable) and first year Linear Algebra at the University of Toronto and UBC (Vancouver).
+While I was a graduate student at the University of Toronto, I was a Teaching Assistant for several courses.

 To know about my teaching philosophy you can read my teaching statement.